pyroll-project/pyroll-core/paper.md

 The authors propose a new open and extensible rolling simulation framework to support future research and development.
 The framework is designed to allow a modular exchange of model approaches describing partial problems of the highly complex groove rolling process.
 The whole project aims to provide a growing library of model approaches to reflect the state of the art found in scientific literature and make it available to the public.
-So new research can start on a growing base to explore the actual topic without implementing the same stuff again and again.
+So new research can start on a growing base to explore the actual topic without implementing the same basics again and again.
 The primary focus lies hereby on analytical, empirical and semi-empirical approaches, although interfacing with third-party software such as finite element or CALPHAD suites, as well as material databases, is possible and planned.
 PyRolL is deeply integrated with Python's scientific ecosystem, which allows efficient and user-friendly post-processing of simulation results, as well as application of numerical routines wrapped around the simulation core, such as optimization and fitting of metamodels.